mui/toolpad/docs/data/toolpad/studio/concepts/authentication.md

 In the authentication settings, you can set up one or more authentication providers for users to be able to sign in with, such as GitHub and Google.

-If any authentication providers are set, only authenticated users are able to access your Toolpad application.
+If any authentication providers are set, only authenticated users are able to access your Toolpad Studio application.

 Each authentication provider has its own configuration options, to be set with certain environment variables.